kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 Block that noise out.
 Stay sharp.

 **TANGO (low)**:
 He’s not wrong.
 It’s faint... but it’s there.
 Rolling tide.
-Coming from below us?
+Coming from above us?

 *(Silence falls.
 The only sound is distant, rhythmic.
 Not wind.
 Not pipes.
 Not footsteps.
 But a low **pulling sound**, as if something massive were breathing through layers of walls.)*